History of Sarn Park services

 Access and Footfall

-Until the M4 opened, all motorway services had been planned and supervised by staff in London.
-With the M4, that task was delegated to the Welsh Office, but to save time with what could have been a very long and complicated process, the Welsh Office merely invited interested companies to plan services wherever they liked.
+Until the M4 opened, all motorway service areas had been planned and supervised by staff in London.
+With the M4, that task was delegated to the Welsh Office, but to save time with what could have been a very long and complicated process, the Welsh Office merely invited interested companies to plan service areas wherever they liked.

-Sarn Park was the second service area to open.
-Nervous about low traffic levels, they chose a small site next to a busy junction.
+Sarn Park was ultimately a small site next to a busy junction.
 Providing eastbound access was easy, but as the junction has become increasingly busy, the journey to and from the M4 westbound has become extremely complicated.

-Even travelling east, the road design used to require users to complete a full lap of the services, before they can enter the car park.
+Even travelling east, the strange road design used to require users to complete a full lap of the service area, before they can enter the car park.

 The hotel remained a Welcome Lodge until December 2006, when it was given a £400,000 refurbishment.
 The new name, "Days Inn Bridgend-Cardiff", received negative media coverage as it implied Bridgend was merely a suburb of Cardiff.